-- a.
-Must be at least twenty-one (21) years old and owner of at least one (1) share of the capital stock of the Company; - b.
-With a college degree or its equivalent education or shall have been engaged or exposed to the general business of the Company for a least five (5) years; - c.
-With relevant experience and credentials such as previous business experience in a corporation, membership in good standing in relevant industry and membership in business or professional organizations and practical understanding of the business of the Company and its subsidiaries - d.
-With high standards of integrity, probity and assiduousness; - e.
-Has none of the director disqualifications prescribed under the By-Laws, Revised Corporation Code, Securities Regulations Code and its implementing rules, SEC Code of Corporate f.
-Shall submit to a low indicative limit on director appointments in other non-listed non-group companies.
+- a) Must be at least twenty-one (21) years old and an owner of at least one (1) share of the capital stock of the Corporation registered in his name in the books of the Corporation; - b) With a college degree or its equivalent education or shall have been engaged or exposed to the general business of the Company for a least five (5) years; - c) With relevant experience and credentials such as previous business experience in a corporation, membership in good standing in relevant industry and membership in business or professional organizations and practical understanding of the business of the Company and its subsidiaries; - d) With high standards of integrity, probity and assiduousness; - e) Has none of the director disqualifications prescribed under the By-Laws, Revised Corporation Code, Securities Regulations Code and its implementing rules, SEC Code of Corporate f) Shall submit to a low indicative limit on director appointments in other non-listed non-group companies.
 The non-executive directors of the Board may concurrently serve in other directorships up to a maximum of five publicly listed companies to demonstrate their commitment and availability to attend to the affairs of the Company and carry out their duties adequately.